HomeGuidesAPI Reference

 Main point of requirement is a "Control Node" which is essentially a Linux machine.
 Some Linux distributions come with Python2 and/or Python3 pre-installed.
 Ansible requires Python2.7 or Python3.5 or later.

-Due to the Aruba AOS-CX Collection requires Python 3.5 or later, further instructions on this page will be specific to Python3.5+
+Due to the HPE Aruba Networking AOS-CX Collection requires Python 3.5 or later, further instructions on this page will be specific to Python3.5+

 Check the Python version on the desired control machine and verify the output: